 Katy Garrison is the Program Coordinator Senior for the LGBT Center Belknap campus.
 An activist, mentor, and 2011 graduate of the University of Louisville, Katy played an active role in the launch of the LGBT Center in 2007.
 She holds a Bachelor's degree in Sociology with minors in Communication and Women and Gender Studies.
 In 2010 she was hired as UofL Health Promotion's first-ever LGBT Liaison, where she worked to develop and implement innovative programming for LGBTQ students, faculty and staff that would promote an informed and empowered understanding of how to incorporate a mindful approach to health in everyday life.
 Upon graduation, she received the Katy Garrison LGBT Student leadership award for her work and devotion to the university and the LGBT campus community.
 Katy believes that her understanding of the intersectionality of all forms of oppression shapes her approach to activism and social justice.
 She currently serves as adviser to the Bayard Rustin LGBT Social Justice Themed Housing Community, coordinator and facilitator for the Speak Out Team, and primary trainer for Safe Zones 1&2.

 You can reach Katy by email here.

 Nicole Younger is the Resident Assistant for the Bayard Rustin LGBT and Social Justice Themed Community.
-She plans programs for students who live in the community, providing them with a diverse array of experiences in a welcoming and affirming environment.
+Currently a Masters Student in the Kent School of Social Work, she plans programs for students who live in the community, providing them with a diverse array of experiences in a welcoming and affirming environment.